Constitution & By-Laws

 past the deadline for payment.

 2.)
-Suspension may occur by order of the judicial Tribunal as a consequence of conviction in a disciplinary hearing.
+Suspension may occur by order of the Judicial Tribunal in accordance with these by-laws.

 will occur automatically when debt to the Company is delinquent after the